MRCIEU/MELODI-Presto/README.md

 It was also becoming apparent that limiting searches to two query terms was not ideal.
 For exaple, cases where a set of genes had been identified with potential links to a disease could not be queried efficiently and the results were impossible to disentangle.
 There was also a developing need to do many queries, and doing this via the web application was not practical, therefore the development of a programatic method was required.

 To address all these issues, we created MELODI Lite.
-A quicker and more agile method to identify overlapping elements between any number of exposures and outcomes (http://textbase.mrcieu.ac.uk/app/overlap/).
+A quicker and more agile method to identify overlapping elements between any number of exposures and outcomes.
 The modifications made to the data, architecture and method are listed below:

 ##### Filter by term type